guidomantilla/Valid-SecureMicroservices/README.md

 # Valid  Movies Rental
-This project was created as part of Valid's Hiring Process ( hope I can get the job :) )
+This project was created as part of Valid's Hiring Process.

 This is a very basic application, with just 3 use cases:
 * Login